 This category of goods is visible and tangible.
 We can see, touch, and exchange them physically.
 They are also known as merchandise.
 The value of a country’s exports less its imports from other countries is known as the Balance of Trade.
 It is favorable for a country when exports exceed imports.
 It is unfavorable when the imports exceed the exports.
 A few examples of this category are the import and export of leather goods, electronics, and electrical components, machines, and tools, automobiles, crude oil, defense equipment, etc.

 Nowadays, most countries either receive services from a foreign country or render services to a foreign country or do both.
 The BOP records these services in monetary terms.
 Services are also known as invisibles as we cannot see or touch them.
 Invisibles comprise factor services, non-factor services as well as current transfers.

-The BOP records unilateral transfers which are one-sided transactions across borders.
-They are gifts and remittances from a country to another.
+The BOP records unilateral transfers, which are one-sided transactions across borders.
+They are gifts and remittances from one country to another.
 They do not involve financial compensation in return.
-Some examples of such transfers are gifts to residents from people of other countries, payment of war indemnity, assistance and grants by governments, etc.
+Some examples of such transfers are gifts to residents from people of other countries, payment of war indemnity, assistance, and grants by governments, etc.

 In order to record them in BOP, we convert them into a double-entry transaction.
 The receiving country records the aid or gift as an import.
 We make a counter entry that may comprise of a cash transfer, a return gift in kind, donations and contributions, and even debt forgiveness.

 This constituent of BOP records the transactions that affect the assets and liabilities of a country.
 Loans and advances between countries, cross-border investments in the form of real estate, stocks, gold, etc., are some of the examples of capital payments and receipts between two or more countries.